nicholsons/comp0035-2024-tutorials/activities/week8/8-0-instructions.md

 - Review your requirements and identify any additional tables that need to be added to the database
 - Update the ERD if you have new tables
 - Read the coursework specification and create the queries.
-Aim to create these as Python functions.
+Consider creating these as Python functions.

-There are other techniques that can be considered at this stage, refer to the lecture for other ideas.